xp44mm/Notebook/Compilers/Finite Automata.md

 (c) Let s be the representative of some group G of ∏final, and let the transition of D from s on input a be to state t.
 Let r be the representative of t's group H. Then in D', there is a transition from s to r on input a.
 Note that in D, every state in group G must go to some state of group H on input a, or else, group G would have been split according to Fig. 3.64.

-Example 3.40 : Let us reconsider the DFA of Fig. 3.36.
+**Example 3.40:** Let us reconsider the DFA of Fig. 3.36.
 The initial partition consists of the two groups {A, B, C, D}{E}, which are respectively the nonaccepting states and the accepting states.
 To construct ∏new, the procedure of Fig. 3.64 considers both groups and inputs a and b.
 The group {E} cannot be split, because it has only one state, so {E} will remain intact in ∏new.

 The other group {A, B, C, D} can be split, so we must consider the effect of each input symbol.
 On input a, each of these states goes to state B, so there is no way to distinguish these states using strings that begin with a.
 On input b, states A, B, and C go to members of group {A, B, C, D}, while state D goes to E, a member of another group.
 Thus, in ∏new, group {A, B, C, D} is split into {A, B, C}{D}, and ∏new for this round is {A, B, C}{D}{E}.